The Shadow Archetype Series:

 The Shadow Archetype

 Carl Jung, the famous psychologist who created the archetypes that we associate ourselves with, presents to us the idea that each person has a shadow – the dark side.
-To put it simply, this refers to the untapped and suppressed aspects of the human person which resides in the personal unconscious level.
+To put it simply, the shadow archetype refers to the untapped and suppressed aspects of the human person which resides in the personal unconscious level.